Having large plants and dwarf trees on your deck, porch and even indoors can add…

 What kind of nutrients/fertilizer does a plant need?

-The 3 most important nutrients that your plants need they can only get from the soil; nitrogen, phosphorus and potassium.
+The 3 most important nutrients that your plants need they can only get from the soil; nitrogen, phosphorus, and potassium.

 Doesn’t the soil have nutrients naturally?

 Yes.
 Soil is made up of many of these nutrients.
-The problem you have as a gardener is that you can not tell by looking is your soil has the right balance of nutrients.
+The problem you have as a gardener is that you can not tell by looking if your soil has the right balance of nutrients.
 The easy solution to finding out what base you are starting with is to have your soil tested.
 Many state universities offer free soil testing.
 Check with yours to find out the requirements.

-If you are using last years or used potting soil you need to understand your starting point so testing the soil is a great idea.
+If you are using last year’s or used potting soil you need to understand your starting point so testing the soil is a great idea.